Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 You might have also heard to “charge what you are worth,” which contains a disgusting presupposition that your worth is somehow tied to the money you are asking people to give you.

-Some fine thinkers, such as Tad Hargrave of Marketing for Hippies, have dismantled this.
+Some decent business and marketing coaches out there, such as Tad Hargrave of Marketing for Hippies, have dismantled this.

 I will add that for someone with a conscience, that can be really difficult when you know the person can’t afford it, or you don’t have enough experience yet to command such a fee or be the right coach for the people who are the appropriate candidates to pay that kind of fee.